Meet the Team

 Here are the reporters, editors and senior staff who work on Antiques Trade Gazette.

-Laura Chesters is news and social media editor at ATG.
+Laura Chesters is deputy editor, news at ATG.
 She writes articles across the art and antiques market and is developing ATG’s presence on Twitter, Instagram and Facebook.
 She spent six years working as a business correspondent on national newspapers including the Daily Mail, The Independent and Evening Standard.

 Alex Capon is Digital Editor and Art Market Editor for Antiques Trade Gazette, covering all aspects of reporting on auctions for paintings, drawing, prints and sculpture at sales in the UK, US and across the globe.

-Frances Allitt is reporter for Antiques Trade Gazette.
+Frances Allitt is the dealers and fairs editor for Antiques Trade Gazette.
 A graduate of the Courtauld Institute with an MA in history of art, her past experience includes three and a half years as a fine art underwriter at Ecclesiastical Insurance.
 Her journalism experience includes a regular column in Galleries magazine.

-Gabriel Berner is a journalist who writes for Antiques Trade Gazette, reporting on a wide variety of sales, principally in the London salerooms.
-She also writes the weekly UK previews section, one of the best-read columns in each issue.
+Gabriel Berner is a freelance journalist who writes for Antiques Trade Gazette, reporting on a wide variety of sales and dealerships.

 Ian McKay writes on books, maps and manuscripts for ATG and other British and American journals.
 He was ATG’s deputy editor from when the publication was launched in 1971 until going freelance in 1994.
 For 40 years he has also contributed a ‘Letter from London’ on broader aspects of the art market for a leading US monthly.